CS

 Who Should Buy Which?

-Buy the Volkswagen Golf if: You need more boot space, need stronger towing, or prefer Volkswagen's approach to design and ownership experience.
+Buy the Volkswagen Golf if: You want the lower entry price, need more boot space, need stronger towing, or prefer Volkswagen's approach to design and ownership experience.

 Buy the MINI Cooper if: You prioritise performance, want lower running costs, or prefer MINI's approach to design and ownership experience.